farhad1985/PersianDatePicker/README.md

 ## License

-PersianDatePicker is released under the GPL2 license.
+PersianDatePicker is available under the MIT license.
+See the LICENSE file for more information.